Find singing lessons near you in Escondido, CA

 Vocal Health and Protection

-Kate taught 30 days ago
+Kate taught about 2 months ago

 The tutor and student reviewed and practiced various vocal warm-up exercises and techniques to improve vocal strength, range, and breath support.
 They focused on physical preparation, breath control, mouth shape, tongue placement, and applying these concepts to singing.
 The student was encouraged to practice these exercises daily.